-Pressing CHAR COLOR (CHARACTER COLOR) changes the color of screen characters.
-It does not change the color of already typed characters, it determines the color of the next character typed and all following characters until another change is specified.
+CHAR COLOR does not change the color of already typed characters, it determines the color of the next character typed and all following characters until another change is specified.

 Character color can be changed as often as on a character by character basis.